 Emergency psychiatric help

 To receive emergency psychiatric help (suicide risk and/or suspected psychotic episode), Ukrainian war refugees aged 12 and older can turn to the Psychiatry Clinic of the North Estonia Medical Centre (Paldiski mnt 52, Tallinn).
-Ukrainian war refugees are exempt from visit fees for emergency care.
+Ukrainian war refugees, who do not have health insurance from the Estonian Health Insurance Fund, are exempt from visit fees for emergency care.

 For additional information, call +372 617 2650